Ub1que/mtm-statistics/README.md

 # mtm-statistics
 Microsoft test manager statistics

+Examlpe of app based on react-create-app with backend on express that uses NTLM auth to get data from TFS MTM.
-App reprocude tree of TFS MTM testplan and gather statistics by selected items.
+It reprocude tree of TFS MTM testplan and gather statistics by selected items.

-App is incomplete!
+### App is incomplete!
-    Drawbacks:
+### Drawbacks:
 Credentials are not stored anywhere.
-        Urls should be specified in separate config file Specify progect name in xml files
+Urls should be specified manualy
+Specify progect name in xml files